 Table / Tabel 2 Analysis of stud size – Ontleding van stoetgrootte

-According to figure 1, Region 3 (Overberg area) is home to the largest number of stud Dohne Merinos and regions 2 (Karoo) and 4 (Western Cape and Western Karoo) remain the smallest.
+According to figure 1, the distribution of Dohne Merinos per region in 2017 remained the same as for 2016.
+Region 6 (Eastern Free State and KZN) has the largest number of stud Dohne Merinos ewes and region 4 (Western Cape and Western Karoo) remain the smallest.

 3 Lambing percentage

 Surprisingly, the lambing percentage for all studs in 2016 was 144% compared to 138% in 2015.
 The higher lambing percentage, despite drought conditions continuing, may be, contrary to all expectations, the result of improved management and feeding.
 Breeders are financially dependent on continuous supply of quality genetic material to the commercial industry.
 They can therefore be congratulated for successfully pursuing this objective despite difficult farming conditions

 Table 3 Lambing percentage of stud Dohne Merino ewes

 Table 4 indicates the number of sheep approved, expressed as a percentage of the number of lambs present at final inspection (12 months).
 According to the figures in Table 4 the high standard of particularly ram selection was maintained for 2016.
 This excellent result indicates that Dohne Merino breeders maintained the high standard set regarding breeding material for sale.

 Table/Tabel 4 Number of sheep approved and selection intensity/Getal skape goedgekeur en seleksie intensiteit